EL DOCTOR MISTERIO

 WHO DUBBED WHO?

-If the split airdates in Venezuela are anything to go by, it appears that the stories were dubbed in separate batches, and possibly commissioned by different countries.
+- If the split airdates in Venezuela are anything to go by, it appears that the stories may have been dubbed in separate batches.

 - Venezuela aired the first two serials in early 1967.